yosephdev/GitHub-Profile/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on building an e-commerce website
+- 🔭 I’m currently working on building an e-commerce store
-- 🌱 I’m currently learning Full-stack open 2020 at https://fullstackopen.com/en
+- 🌱 I’m currently learning MuleSoft at https://training.mulesoft.com/
 - 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for an internship or a job opportunity (remote or onsite)
 - 💬 Ask me about how we can build websites or apps together